 Secured credit cards.
 A secured credit card requires you to place a refundable security deposit on your credit card.
 The refundable security deposit is the card’s credit limit and prevents you from spending more than you can repay on the credit card.
 Secured credit cards offer almost guaranteed approval because the issuer of the card uses the security deposit as collateral if you cannot pay your credit card bills and the outstanding credit card debt.
 Payments for secured credit cards, similar to unsecured credit cards, are reported to all three credit bureaus.

 Possible loan.
 Possible has installment loans up to $500 that build credit.
 You can apply, get approved, and receive money in minutes through your smartphone.
-Because the loan is repaid in multiple installments over time, Possible reports to all three credit bureaus as loan principal and interest payments are paid.
+Because the loan is repaid in multiple installments over time, Possible reports to two credit bureaus (Experian and TransUnion) as loan principal and interest payments are paid.
 Compared to credit builder loans, a loan with Possible does not require money on hand to build credit.
 In fact, you can build credit and receive money at the same time.